mmbman/Katagiri/1983-01-05-Blue-Cliff-Record-Case-38-Talk-2.md

 **This transcript is in rough draft stage.**

-**Archive Issues**: The online archive seems to include only the first side of the tape.
-Any discussion of the verse or notes is missing.
+(The online audio seems to include only the first side of the tape.
+Any discussion of the verse or notes is missing.)

 ### Transcript